finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var code = "code_example";  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var successMode = "\"Partial\"";  // string | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. (default to "Partial") var requestBody = new Dictionary<string, TransactionRequest>(); // Dictionary<string, TransactionRequest> | The payload describing the transactions to be created or updated. var preserveProperties = false;  // bool? | If set to true, only the properties provided will be updated, if not specified or set to false, the entire property set will be overwritten by the provided properties. (optional)  (default to false)
+Together with the scope this uniquely identifies              the transaction portfolio. var successMode = "\"Partial\"";  // string | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. (default to "Partial") var requestBody = new Dictionary<string, TransactionRequest>(); // Dictionary<string, TransactionRequest> | The payload describing the transactions to be created or updated. var preserveProperties = true;  // bool? | If set to false, the entire property set will be overwritten by the provided properties.
+If not specified or set to true, only the properties provided will be updated. (optional)  (default to true)

             try
             {